music-encoding/music-encoding.github.io/CONTRIBUTING.md

 #### Step 3a: Run Jekyll on your machine natively

-To install and run Jekyll natively o your machine, please follow these steps:
+To install and run Jekyll natively on your machine, please follow these steps:

   1. Install Jekyll